ihsoft/KSPDev_PartTweaker/README.md

 # PartTweaker

-Simple KSP part module that allows changing one color property of the model's material.
+Various modules to tweak different settings on the part or its model(s).

-## Sample usage
+## ModuleMaterialTweaker

+Replaces the specified color parameter on the requested models.

 ```
 MODULE